Everest Base Camp Trek in November – A Complete Guide

 5. Comfortable Trekking Conditions

-November is the period of comfortable trekking in moderate temperatures during the daytime with little rainfall.
-They are easy to ascend to as the trails are dry thus one does not have to be concerned with muddy trails and slippery routes.
-The nights are apparently cold in higher altitudes but the sun is warm during the day to make the long hours of trekking more bearable and its worth it.
+November is a comfortable time for trekking, with moderate daytime temperatures and little rainfall.
+They are easy to ascend because the trails are dry, so one need not worry about muddy trails or slippery routes.
+The nights are apparently cold in higher altitudes, but the sun is warm during the day to make the long hours of trekking more bearable, and it's worth it.

 6. Cultural Encounters